n-rook/osfe-hell-overhaul/README.md

 ### 14
 This one makes enemies attack more quickly in crowded rooms.
 In the base game, more enemies, structures and minions in a single room cause the enemies to pause for longer between attacks; [see the wiki for details](https://onestepfromeden.gamepedia.com/Enemies#Stagger).
 In order to make hallway fights harder and more engaging, the impact of these delays is significantly reduced; "real enemies" increase the delay by only 10%, and structures and minions have no impact at all.

+This makes the starts of fights extremely harsh, so in addition to this change, enemy delay is increased significantly at the immediate start of a room (within the first 3 seconds).
+This means you have a few seconds to get your bearings.

 ### 15
 15 increases the number of removes required to remove a pact to 3.
 Removing pacts is very strong, so I'd like to force players to actually take and survive the pacts if they want bonuses.